A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 these areas of police responsibility for the disaster,

-I mean, this is 97 people killed at an event that the police were responsible for
+I mean this is 97 people killed at an event that the police were responsible for

 managing safety, where they were responsible.
 It's under the noses of

-the police that 97 people could be killed at an FA Cup semi-final and then they couldn't accept responsibility in the subsequent,
+the police that 97 people could be killed at an FA Cup semi-final and then they couldn't accept responsibility in the subsequent

-see, one of my big points, Max, is that the focus is all on the police and it should be.
+well at all but you know in the subsequent inquiries that followed and it forced and because of legal failures, see, one of my big points, Max, is that the focus is all on the police and it should be.

 And this report was by the police watchdog.
 But it is the job of the legal system and the courts to actually sift out what's true, to dispense justice.

 So the failure to actually dispense justice and to leave the families with this like unbelievable, like ludicrous outcome.
-So the outcome, first of all, it should never ever have taken 36 years.
+So the outcome, first of all, it should never, ever have taken 36 years.

 You know, they shouldn't be having to deal with any sort of official process about this terrible disaster and this terrible loss that they suffered 36 years ago, a whole generation ago.